Yellowstone Lake: History

-The forest and valleys surrounding Yellowstone Lake had been populated with Native Americans since pre-historic times.
-Archeologists have found evidence of human presence in the park long before 1872.
-They found that Native Americans hunted bison and bighorn sheep, fished for cutthroat trout, and gathered bitterroot and camas bulbs for at least 11,000 years.
-Today, 26 tribes claim cultural association with Yellowstone.
+The forest and valleys surrounding Yellowstone Lake have been regularly visited by Native Americans for thousands of years.
+Various Native cultures hunted bison and bighorn sheep, fished for cutthroat trout, and gathered bitterroot and camas bulbs, since at least 9000 BC.
+Around 7300 BC, the Cody people camped on the eastern side of Yellowstone Lake during the summers, fishing and boating on the lake, hunting bear, deer, and bison, and obtaining obsidian from Obsidian Cliff.
+The only Native American pottery found in within present-day Yellowstone National Park was on the western side of Yellowstone Lake, close to the present-day Pumice Point Picnic Area, and dates to 500-1500 AD.
+It has been linked to the Shoshone tribe.

 The first human of European descent known to see the lake is trapper John Colter in the early 19th century.
 During the fur trading era of 1820–1840, the lake was probably visited by many trapping parties moving through the park region.
 In trapper Osborne Russell's diary, he describes a visit to the lake in 1836 as follows:

 16th [August] -Mr. Bridger came up with the remainder of the party.
 18th-The whole camp moved down the east shore of the lake through thick pines and fallen timber about eighteen miles and encamped in a small prairie.
 19th-continued down the shore to the outlet about twenty miles, and encamped in a beautiful plain { Hayden Valley } which extended along the northern extremity of the lake.
 This valley was interspersed with scattering groves of tall pines, forming shady retreats for the numerous elk and deer during the heat of the day.
 The lake is about 100 miles in circumference, bordered on the east by high ranges of mountains whose spurs terminate at the shore and on the west by a low bed of piney mountains.
 Its greatest width is about fifteen miles, lying in an oblong from south to north, or rather in the shape of a crescent.
 Near where we encamped were several hot springs which boiled perpetually.
 Near these was an opening in the ground about eight inches in diameter from which hot steam issued continually with a noise similar to that made by the steam issuing from the safety valve of an engine, and could be heard five or six miles distant.